• Skip to main content

 It was the summer of 1965 and a young 5th grade teacher lived in an apartment directly facing the Puget Sound — 3625 S.W.
 Beach Drive.
 She was drawn to the romantic sunsets over the Olympic Mountains and fresh sea air carrying scents of salt water, giant kelp and a hint of the creosote dipped wood.
 Her friend Mary wanted to make a Seattle start and her brother helped with the move from their small Oregon town to the big city.

-This (photo below) is where my parents met — on Beach Drive in West Seattle — in late 1965.
+This (photo shown) is where my parents met — on Beach Drive in West Seattle — in late 1965.

 It didn’t take long for the two to fall in love and my dad proposed on Valentine’s Day 1966 and they were married in July the same year.
 Maureen McMenamin became Maureen Kessi and moved from West Seattle to the family farm in Scappoose, Oregon — the rest, as they say, is history.